The Carnivore Diet: Here Are The Benefits & Risks Of Going Meat-Only

 Potential benefits of the carnivore diet.

-As with keto, some point to reduced insulin levels, sugar intake reduction, and a reduction in cholesterol and cardiovascular disease risk factors as potential benefits of the carnivore diet.
+As with keto2, some point to reduced insulin levels, sugar intake reduction, and a reduction in cholesterol and cardiovascular disease risk factors3 as potential benefits of the carnivore diet.
 These are largely unproven or strongly countered by experts and research, however (more on that below).

 Potential health risks of the carnivore diet.